dangarmat/dangarmat.github.io/_posts/2018-05-14-Best-City-For-Data-Scientists-Using-hvest.md

 #1      12.0
 ```

 It returns a tibble data frame with the expected number.
 Can see this is close to being iterable on every city we want to look up.
-We're going to be doing a right join essentially on city cost of living data, so let's get that now, and use that list to feed the function.
+We're going to be doing a right join essentially on city cost of living data, so let's get that now, and use that list to feed this function.

 ## 3. Scrape cost of living data

 Cost of living per city indexed so that New York City is 1.00 is available at [https://www.numbeo.com/cost-of-living/](https://www.numbeo.com/cost-of-living/).
 This website appears to "croudsource" their cost of living data, so it's going to be biased.
 Again we just need a rough idea, so let's start with this.

 Now monster.com only takes cities in the US, so let's filter numbeo to Northern America at: [https://www.numbeo.com/cost-of-living/region_rankings.jsp?title=2017&region=021](https://www.numbeo.com/cost-of-living/region_rankings.jsp?title=2017&region=021).
-We need two fields, the city, and the cost of living index.
+We need two fields, the city, and the cost of living index. `rvest` does have an `html_table()` [function](https://www.r-bloggers.com/using-rvest-to-scrape-an-html-table/), but it doesn't always work.
+Here I pulled in columns individually.
 Using selectorgadget we can get the name of the city column.

 ![scrape_10](/images/scrape_10.png)

 The cost of living index is a bit more complicated.
-Because the table is sorted by that column, clicking on it says it's `.sorting_1` but this won't run in `rvest`.
+Because this table is sorted by that column, clicking on it says it's `.sorting_1` but this won't run in `rvest`.
 Instead one needs to sort by a different column to figure out the tag is `td:nth-child(3)`.

 ![scrape_11](/images/scrape_11.png)